IgnaceMaes/qunit-theme-ember/README.md

 # QUnit Ember Theme

-A theme for the QUnit web UI test runner powered by the [Ember styleguide](https://github.com/ember-learn/ember-styleguide).
+A theme for the QUnit web UI test runner based on the [Ember styleguide](https://github.com/ember-learn/ember-styleguide).

 ![Preview](preview.png)